rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 <div className={Styles.card}>
 {{< /highlight >}}

 Sidenote&mdash;if your IDE is yelling about an unbound module warning after you added `bs-css`, try reloading it or re-opening the file.
 I use VSCode and I commonly get this error after installing new Reason packages.
 The reason (no pun intended) has to do with the IDE loading dependencies when a file is first opened and you adding dependencies after the file was opened.
+Chances are the compiler error will look like this:

+{{< highlight javascript >}}
+Error: Unbound module Css
+{{</ highlight >}}

 That said, there's a lot of other ways to manage styles in ReasonReact!
 These are only two of commonly-used methods.
 I've personally used a [custom binding](https://github.com/benjamminj/solitaire/blob/master/src/__packages__/emotion.re) to Emotion that provides a little less type safety for style rules, but feels a little closer to the tagged template literal API.